 If you’ve never tried making moussaka, don’t wait another day to make this easy version.
-With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy bechamel sauce, it’s a bit like lasagna… but even more delicious!
+With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy béchamel sauce, this classsic Greek dish is a bit like lasagna… but even more delicious!

 You know those recipes that just ‘work’ for you?
 You find yourself making them again and again, learning little tricks to improve the recipe along the way.